Bruce Banner (Marvel Cinematic Universe): Time Heist and reversing the Blip

 In between 2018 and 2023, Banner undergoes gamma experimentation to balance his two sides in a remote beach house lab located in Mexico built by Stark.
 By 2023, he is now permanently in the body of the Hulk but with the mind and voice of Banner.
 He meets Rogers, Romanoff, and Scott Lang at a diner and agrees to help them with their quantum time-travel plan.
-At the Avengers Compound, they try to time-travel Lang using Hank Pym's quantum tunnel but are unsuccessful.
-After Stark arrives and offers his help, Banner and Rocket travel to Norway to the colony New Asgard, and recruit a depressed drunken Thor to return to help the Avengers.
-Back at the Compound, the Avengers formulate a plan to time-travel and retrieve alternate Infinity Stones.
+At the Avengers Compound, they try to time-travel Lang using the quantum tunnel in Lang's borrowed van but are unsuccessful.
+After Stark arrives and offers his help, Banner and Rocket travel to Norway in the Benatar to New Asgard.
+Banner reunites with Valkyrie and meets Korg and Miek at Thor's hut, while recruiting a depressed drunken Thor to return to help the Avengers.
+Back at the Compound, the Avengers formulate a plan to retrieve alternate Infinity Stones.
 Banner, Rogers, Stark, and Lang time-travel via the Quantum Realm to an alternate 2012 in New York City.
-There Banner gets the Time Stone from an alternate version of the Ancient One (to whom he promises to return the Stones to their respective periods in time when the Avengers are done with their mission).
+There Banner gets the Time Stone from an alternate variant of the Ancient One (to whom he promises to return the Stones to their respective periods in time when the Avengers are done with their mission).

-Banner then returns to the present, but is devastated to learn of Romanoff's death, who had to sacrifice herself to retrieve the Soul Stone.
-After mourning her with the original Avengers, Banner, Stark, and Rocket combine the stones with the Stark Gauntlet.
+Banner then returns to the main timeline, but is devastated to learn of Romanoff's death, who had to sacrifice herself to retrieve the Soul Stone.
+After mourning her with the original Avengers, Banner, Stark, and Rocket combine the Stones with the Nano-Gauntlet.
 Banner then volunteers to activate the Infinity Stones, citing his general strength and his specific resistance to gamma radiation.
 He does so and reverses the Blip, though his right arm gets seriously injured in the process.
-After doing so, an alternate version of Thanos emerges from the quantum realm and attacks the Compound, causing Banner, Rocket, and Rhodes to be trapped in rubble, until they are saved by Lang.
-He then takes part in the final battle against Thanos and his army, who are eventually defeated when Stark uses the Infinity Stones, at the cost of his own life.
-After the battle, Banner attends Stark's funeral, and then prepares a new quantum portal so that Rogers can return the alternate Infinity Stones and Mjolnir.
-He, Bucky Barnes, and Sam Wilson witness an elderly Rogers return and give his shield to Wilson.
+After doing so, an alternate version of Nebula emerges from the quantum realm and bombs the Compound, causing Banner, Rocket, and Rhodes to be trapped in rubble, until they are saved by Lang.
+He then takes part in the final battle against alternate Thanos and his alien army, who are eventually defeated when Stark uses the Infinity Stones, at the cost of his own life.
+A week later, Banner attends Stark's funeral, and then prepares a new quantum portal so that Rogers can return the alternate Infinity Stones and Mjolnir.
+He, Bucky Barnes, and Wilson witness an elderly Rogers return and give a new version of the shield to Wilson.

 Meeting Shang-Chi

 By 2024, Banner creates a device to heal his arm, keeping him in human form, and wears a sling due to the injury he sustained while reversing the Blip, though the scarring has healed.
-That year, Banner, along with Danvers, is called by Wong via hologram to speak with Shang-Chi about the Ten Rings that belonged to his father.
+That year, Banner, along with Danvers, is called by Wong via hologram to speak with Shang-Chi about the ten rings that belonged to his father.
+Banner welcomes Shang-Chi to the team before leaving the call.